 - To assist in the recording of crime, discipline issues, health and safety issues, incidents, requirements for security and the protection of buildings and assets (of Swansea University, of other occupants of the buildings and of their respective staff and visitors).
 This processing is in the legitimate interests of Swansea University and other occupants in managing their businesses and ensuring the health and safety of their staff, students and visitors.
 6 (1)(f) 6(1)(d), 9(2)(c) and 9(2)(g)

-- In order to independently review or investigate a complaint that has been brought to the attention of a Regulatory body.
-6(1)(c),6(1)(e) and 9(2)(g)
+- In order to independently review or investigate a complaint, including complaints that have that have been brought to the attention of a Regulatory body.
+6(1)(b),(c),6(1)(e) and 9(2)(g)

 - To support the NHS Wales Test, Trace Protect service in the event that the contact tracing process is initiated where it is in the public interest to ensure the safety of all of our staff, students and visitors on campus.
 6(1)(e)